Earl of Clarendon: Second creation of the title

 Lady Jane Hyde, eldest daughter of the fourth Earl of Clarendon, married William Capell, 3rd Earl of Essex.
 Their daughter Lady Charlotte Capell married the prominent diplomat and politician Thomas Villiers, second son of William Villiers, 2nd Earl of Jersey.
 Villiers was Envoy to Vienna and Berlin and served as Joint Postmaster General and as Chancellor of the Duchy of Lancaster.
 In 1748 he was made a Baron of the Kingdom of Prussia, an honour which he received Royal licence to use in Great Britain, and in 1756 the barony of Hyde held by his wife's ancestors was revived when he was raised to the Peerage of Great Britain as Baron Hyde, of Hindon in the County of Wiltshire.
 In 1776 the earldom of Clarendon was also revived when he was made Earl of Clarendon in the Peerage of Great Britain.

+The Hyde barony was created with a remainder to the heirs male of the body of Thomas Villier by his wife, Charlotte, failing which to Charlotte and the heirs male of her body.

 Lord Clarendon was succeeded by his eldest son, the second Earl.
 He sat as Member of Parliament for Christchurch and Helston.
 He never married and was succeeded by his younger brother, the third Earl.
 He represented several constituencies in the House of Commons and served as Comptroller of the Household between 1789 and 1790.
 He had one daughter but no sons and was succeeded by his nephew, the fourth Earl.
 He was the eldest son of George Villiers (1759–1827), third son of the first Earl.
 Known as the "Great Lord Clarendon", he was a prominent diplomat and Liberal politician.
 He was three times Foreign Secretary of the United Kingdom and also served as Lord Privy Seal, Chancellor of the Duchy of Lancaster, President of the Board of Trade and Lord Lieutenant of Ireland.

 Lord Clarendon was succeeded by his second but eldest surviving son, the fifth Earl.
 In early life he briefly represented Brecon in the House of Commons as a Liberal but later joined the Conservative Party and held minor office from 1895 to 1905 under Lord Salisbury and Arthur Balfour.
 On his death the titles passed to his only son, the sixth Earl.
 He was a Conservative politician and served under Bonar Law and Stanley Baldwin as Captain of the Honourable Corps of Gentlemen-at-Arms and Under-Secretary of State for Dominion Affairs.
 He was later Governor-General of South Africa from 1931 to 1937.
 His grandson, George, the seventh Earl, who succeeded in 1955 died in July 2009.
 He was the only son of George Herbert Arthur Edward Hyde Villiers, Lord Hyde, who died in 1935.
 The title has passed to his son, George, eighth earl.